SuneetPatil/Alexa-Bangalore-Meetup-Oct2018/2.WithSlot-Name/README.md

-# Explains how to use slots and built-in slot type using the code we built in Launch Request section and make use of Welcome Intent
+# Build an Alexa Bangalore meetup Skill using slots and built-in slot types
 <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/header._TTH_.png" />

+- This tutorial will explains how to use slots and built-in slot type using the code we built in Launch Request section and make use of Welcome Intent.

 ## For Building Interaction Model
-- This tutorial will explains how to use slots and built-in slot type using the code we built in Launch Request section and make use of Welcome Intent.

 1. **Build the Interaction Model for your skill**
     1. On the left hand navigation panel, select the **JSON Editor** tab under **Interaction Model**.
 In the textfield provided, replace any existing code with the code provided in the [Interaction Model](./models/en-US.json).
 Click **Save Model**.